cotes2020/jekyll-theme-chirpy/_posts/01AWS/SecurityTools/2020-07-18-overallsecurity.md

     - Delete log files containing sensitive information
     - Delete all shell history on Linux

-11. <font color=red> understand who has the right to access your data stored in AWS </font>
+11. <font color=red> understand who has the right to access the data stored in AWS </font>
-    - Understand the applicable laws to your business and operations
+    - Understand the applicable laws to the business and operations
       - consider whether laws in other jurisdictions may apply
     - Understand that relevant government bodies may have rights to issue requests for content, each relevant law will contain criteria that must be satisfied for the relevant law enforcement body to make a valid request.
     - Understand that AWS notifies customers where practicable before disclosing their data so they can seek protection from disclosure, unless AWS is legally prohibited from doing so or there is clear indication of illegal conduct regarding the use of AWS services.
 For additional information, visit Amazon Information Requests Portal.